sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 > all tags in that set, you get multiplied by the weight.  allow
 > multiple possible source probabilities.

+> XXXX We should try to build bandwidth-weighted indices and similar to be
+> "stable" over time.
+That is, if you're in position X right now, you should
+> still be "near" position X later.
+This helps mitigate

 ## Bandwidth analysis

 XXXX